Carrot Cake that’s incredibly moist, perfectly spiced, and topped with tangy cream cheese frosting. Add candied pecans for an extra-delicious finish!

 Love carrot cake?
-Check out some of these other carrot cake recipes like this Carrot Pumpkin Cake recipe or these Carrot Cake Cupcakes.
+Try Carrot Pumpkin Cake or Carrot Cake Cupcakes.

 Carrot Cake on a cake stand

-This cake has been years and years in the making!
-Carrot cake is my dad’s favorite cake, so, naturally, I had to get it just right for him.
-I’m happy to report he has deemed this the best carrot cake he’s ever tried!
+This carrot cake has been years in the making!
+It’s my dad’s favorite, so I had to get it just right—he says it’s the best he’s ever had!

 A cake pan with a liner on the bottom

-1. Tear off a sheet of parchment paper, slightly larger than the cake pan.
+1. Tear off a piece of parchment paper a little bigger than the pan.

 Quick Tip